 There needs to be a balance in which users feel safe and protected, but businesses still see potential in opportunities like they do now.
 Advertising transparency will be a vital component for companies on Facebook to retain their relationship with consumers.
 With change comes opportunity.
 With that in mind, advertisers will have to adapt to these changes and pivot their strategy on the platform.

 Annie Strom is a strategist for Smirk New Media.

 Editor’s Note: This is the third blog in a content series by Smirk New Media about the Facebook Cambridge Analytica scandal.
-Read the other posts here.
-Next in Smirk New Media’s We Need to Talk About Facebook series, a look at why the platform still works.
-Also, watch Allie Carrick and Mike Koehler’s discussion on Zuckerberg’s testimony on Facebook Live.
+Next in Smirk New Media’s We Need to Talk About Facebook series, a look at why the platform still works by Strategist Emily Martinez.